| | |

 like those cited above, and fewer still engage it in useful discussions

+of the tension between divine power and human freedom.)
 My point is this: Never, not even once, have I seen the

 sovereignty of God invoked to support the possibility that God will